nathanielstenzel/bucket_mill/README.md

 The measurements are assumed to be in milimeters.

+See the wiki and the issues on github before using this software so that you will know what may be broken or needing improvement.

 If you like this project, you could go to https://www.paypal.me/NathanielStenzel to send me money as a thanks...if you want to.